macropin/docker-strider/README.md

 SMTP_FROM - Default FROM address e.g. "Strider noreply@stridercd.com" (default)
 ```

-Our docker initial config ones.
-If defined they'll be used to create a admin account:
+Our docker initial config variables.
+If defined they will be used to create an admin account:
 ```
 STRIDER_ADMIN_EMAIL
 STRIDER_ADMIN_PASSWORD